sw-song/sw-song.github.io/_tabs/about.md

 My Mission in my life is to make our society more safer and just.
 For this, I want to use data science and ai to prevent crime like financial frauds, cyber attacks, terrorism by political extremists.

-This blog started from this story and will be filled with tutorials and my thoughts.
+This blog started from above story and will be filled with tutorials and my thoughts.
 Thank you.